-Primary ownership and responsibility for legal risk is placed with the first lines of defense, working with their legal colleagues, to identify and manage their specific legal risks.
+Primary ownership and responsibility for legal risk is placed with the first lines of defense, working with their legal colleagues, to identify and manage.
 Compliance supports these activities by providing extensive training, monitoring and testing of the processes, policies and procedures utilized by the first lines of defense, maintaining relevant legal and regulatory requirements, and working in close coordination with our Legal group.
-The ORC has oversight of the establishment of standards related to our monitoring and control of legal risks, and the General Counsel reports regularly to the Risk Committee of the Board of Directors.
+The General Counsel provides periodic reports, as appropriate, to the Risk Committee of the Board of Directors.

 Our Code of Business Conduct and the on-going training our employees receive in many compliance areas provide a framework for our employees to conduct themselves with the highest integrity.
 We instill a risk-conscious culture through communications, training, policies and procedures.
-We have strengthened the linkage between the management performance process and individual compensation to encourage employees to work toward corporate-wide compliance goals.